Shell plc (NYSE:SHEL) Shares Bought by Orion Capital Management LLC

 Other large investors have also modified their holdings of the company.
 Profund Advisors LLC acquired a new stake in shares of Shell in the first quarter valued at about $883,000.
-Dixon Hughes Goodman Wealth Advisors LLC acquired a new stake in shares of Shell in the first quarter valued at about $114,000.
-Toronto Dominion Bank acquired a new stake in shares of Shell in the first quarter valued at about $206,000.
+Dixon Hughes Goodman Wealth Advisors LLC purchased a new position in Shell in the first quarter valued at about $114,000.
+Toronto Dominion Bank purchased a new position in Shell in the first quarter valued at about $206,000.
 Qube Research & Technologies Ltd purchased a new position in Shell in the first quarter valued at about $1,572,000.
 Finally, Bogart Wealth LLC purchased a new position in Shell in the first quarter valued at about $1,058,000.
 Institutional investors and hedge funds own 7.65% of the company’s stock.

 Shell Trading Down 0.6 %